Cognitive-Communication Impairments Caused by Dementia

 How Is Communication Impaired in People with Dementia?

-Communication is one skill that that is often affected by dementia.
+Communication is one skill that is often affected by dementia.
 Changes in language can happen in the early stages of dementia.

 Early signs of cognitive impairment, related to communication, include having difficulty telling a coherent story, finding the right words, getting to the point of a story, or misunderstanding complex information.

-These issues can have a big impact on a person’s ability to participation in and complete everyday activities.
+These issues can have a big impact on a person’s ability to participate in and complete everyday activities.
 Changes in cognition and communication can also place additional stress on family members and caregivers.
 Cognitive impairment leads many dementia patients to avoid social situations and can compromise their overall health, independence, and safety.

 Proper management of communication skills can slow down cognitive changes, so patients can maintain more independence and experience a better quality of life.

-There is ofen an ongoing need for speech therapy from the early through late stages of the disease.
+There is often an ongoing need for speech therapy from the early through late stages of the disease.
 Speech therapy treatment techniques and recommendations are personalized and updated as dementia progresses, to maintain functional independence as long as possible.

 Treatment Includes: